New Echota: History

-The town was quiet most of the year, but Cherokee Council meetings provided the opportunity for great social gatherings.
+The town was quiet most of the year, but council meetings provided the opportunity for great social gatherings.
 During these meetings, the town filled with several hundred Cherokee, who arrived by foot, horseback, or in stylish carriages.

 In 1832, after Congressional passage of the Indian Removal Act, Georgia included Cherokee territory in its Sixth Land Lottery, allocating Cherokee land to European-American (white) settlers.
 But the Cherokee Nation had never ceded the land to the state.
 Although the US Supreme Court upheld the Cherokee right to their land, Georgia continued to press for them to cede it.
 Over the next six years, the Georgia Guard operated against the Cherokee, evicting them from their properties.
 By 1834, New Echota was becoming a ghost town.
 Council meetings were moved to Red Clay, Cherokee Nation (now Tennessee).
 The United States urged the Cherokee to remove to Indian Territory, offering lands in exchange for their lands in Georgia.

 On December 29, 1835, a small group of Cherokee (100–500 Cherokee known as Ridgeites or the Treaty Party, who represented a minority of Cherokee) signed the Treaty of New Echota in the home of Elias Boudinot.
 Signers included Major Ridge, John Ridge, and Andrew Ross, a brother of John Ross, the principal chief.
 Believing that the negotiation would allow them to preserve some rights for the Cherokee, they agreed to cede their remaining lands and to removal in exchange for lands west of the Mississippi River.
-The Cherokee were to have sovereignty in that western territory, to be known as Indian Territory.
+The Cherokee were to have sovereignty in that western territory.
 Despite objections from John Ross, who represented the large majority of Cherokee to the US government, the Senate ratified the treaty.
-The US government eventually forced most of the Cherokee out of the Southeast.
+The US government eventually forced most of the Cherokee out of the southeast.

 In 1838 the U.S. Army, under the command of Winfield Scott, began the forced removal of Cherokee from the state of Georgia.
 A Cherokee concentration camp was located at New Echota, called Fort Wool.
 This held Cherokee from Gordon and Pickens counties until their removal.
 As the first group of Cherokee began their exodus to Rattlesnake Springs, Cherokee Nation (4 miles south of Charleston, Tennessee), the Cherokee from counties south and east of the area also were housed here.